 - Add the consumer-side locator plug-in to the configuration of consumers, by editing your Artix configuration file.
-Your consumer-side code will take advantage of this plug-in as long as it uses the standard Artix methods of resolving the initial reference to its target service. - 2.
-Write code that queries the locator directly using the WSDL contract that defines the locator service.
+Your consumer-side code will take advantage of this plug-in as long as it uses the standard Artix methods of resolving the initial reference to its target service. - Write code that queries the locator directly using the WSDL contract that defines the locator service.
 Using this method, you can perform simple endpoint lookups as well as advanced querying.

-The configuration and coding of locator-enabled consumers is described in Chapter 3 on page 49.
+The configuration and coding of locator-enabled consumers is described in "Using the Locator from an Artix Consumer" on page 29.